In This Article

-Unlike other possible causes of cat headaches, which lack definite outward signs, upper respiratory conditions come with several different symptoms.
-These may include
+Unlike other possible causes of cat headaches, which lack definite outward signs, upper respiratory conditions have several different symptoms.
+These may include.

 It’s more or less the same for your cat.
 Heat exhaustion usually causes severe headaches for humans and cats alike.
 It is an indicator of heatstroke, which can be fatal if left untreated.

 Cats also get headaches from dehydration.
-It usually occurs when your cat is not drinking enough water or when he or she loses too much of it.
+It usually occurs when your cat is not drinking enough water or losing too much of it.
 It may also occur as a result of diarrhea and vomiting.